dazhongli/Constitutive-Models/settlement_assessment.md

 ![Typical Stress Strain Relationship for Soft Soil \label{f_stress_strain}](image/stress_stain_soft_soil.pdf){width=300}

-As shown in **Figure \ref{f_stress_strain}**, as the soil consolidates, it gets stiffer with and increased compression modulus denoted as $E_{oed}$, and it can be expressed as Eq.(\ref{eq_Eoed}).
+As shown in **Figure \ref{f_stress_strain}**, as the soil consolidates, it gets stiffer with an increased compression modulus denoted as $E_{oed}$, and it can be expressed as Eq.(\ref{eq_Eoed}).
 If we maintain the permeability constant, according Eq.(\ref{eq_ch}), the coefficient will increase during the consolidation with an increased effective vertical stress.

 ![Degree of Consolidation under Different Consolidation Pressure with Constant Permeability\label{f_doc_k_const}](image/Soft_Soil_Creep_H_10-DoC%20constant%20k.pdf){width=450}

-In Terzaghi's solution, the coefficient of the consolidation remains constant during the entire consolidation process.
-This assumptions was made simply to get a solution of the set of partial differential equations.
-To keep consistent with this assumption, we will need to have $c_{h,1} = c_{h,2}$, i.e.,
+In Terzaghi's classic solution, the coefficient of consolidation is assumed to remain constant throughout the entire consolidation process.
+This simplifying assumption allowed Terzaghi to obtain a solution to the governing partial differential equations.
+To maintain consistency with Terzaghi's conceptual model, wherein the coefficient remains unchanged over time, the numerical modeling must likewise satisfy $c_{h,1} = c_{h,2}$.
+In other words, the coefficient of consolidation calculated at any two points in time during the consolidation process must be equal.
+This constraint is necessary to achieve solutions that align with Terzaghi's theory, in which consolidation is modeled as a linear, time-dependent process governed by a fixed coefficient.

 $$
 \begin{equation}[label@eq_k_stress]